- Introduction of Make in India Campaign

 Make in India was launched by keeping three objectives in mind and if achieved successfully can transform India and stand out among the major developed countries.

-The Three Objectives of Make in India are as Follows:
+Three main Objectives of Make in India are as Follows:

 - To enhance the growth of the manufacturing sector of India by 12-14% annually.